triadtitans/seminar_rigid_body_methods/objtrans.md

 $\varphi$ is the rotation angle.
 The lower right block of the matrix lies in $SO(2)$, which is commutative.
 Therefore, rotations around the same axis are commutative.

-For any given matrix $R \in SO(3)$, the axis of rotation can be calculated as it's eigenvector with eigenvalue 1.
+For any given matrix $R \in SO(3)$, the axis of rotation can be calculated as its eigenvector with eigenvalue 1.
-(Although there might be more than one eigenvector, for example if $R = I$.)
+(Although there exists more than one eigenvector if $R = I$.)
 The angle can be calculated due to the fact that the trace of a matrix is similarity-invariant:
 \begin{equation}
    \varphi = arccos \left( \frac{tr(R) - 1}{2} \right)